Skip to main content

 This language is composed of hormones.
 Understanding the dialogue between your hormones and your bones is the first step toward reclaiming and maintaining your structural vitality.
 Your skeletal system is in a constant state of renewal, a process called remodeling, managed by two primary cell types ∞ osteoblasts, the builders that form new bone, and osteoclasts, the demolition crew that removes old bone.
 The harmony of this process is conducted by your endocrine system.

-For both men and women, the primary conductors of are the sex hormones.
+For both men and women, the primary conductors of bone health are the sex hormones.
 Estrogen is a principal regulator of this delicate balance.
 It acts to restrain the activity of the osteoclasts, the cells responsible for breaking down bone tissue.
 This action prevents excessive bone loss and preserves the integrity of your skeletal architecture.

 In women, the ovaries produce a plentiful supply of estrogen throughout their reproductive years, providing a consistent protective signal to the skeleton.
 This dynamic changes profoundly during the menopausal transition when ovarian estrogen production declines sharply.